CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 Q: I no longer want to receive the print version of Dialogue magazine.
 How do I update my preferences to only get the digital version?

 A: You can choose to stop receiving the paper magazine and get the latest issues of eDialogue by email by updating your preferences in the Member Portal.
 Go to the “Profile” section and select “Practice” in the left sidebar.
-Select “Yes” in the dropdown menu at the top of the page to be automatically enrolled to receive the digital version and removed from the mailing list.
+Select “Yes” in the dropdown menu at the top of the page and click the “Update Delivery Preference” button to be automatically enrolled to receive the digital version and removed from the mailing list.
 You can change your selection at any time.

 CPSO is obligated to communicate regulatory and policy information to all our members, and one of the ways we do this is via our official quarterly magazine.
 Since launching eDialogue in 2020, you have the option to read all the articles online, and check out new complementary, interactive multimedia features, such as videos and audio interviews.